ccc-certifier-framework/certifier-framework-for-confidential-computing/README.md

 accompanying material is licensed for general use under the Apache 2.0 License.
-Some test drivers are licensed under GPL 2.0; fortunately, there are very few affected files and none of the GPL code is required in the certifier API, sample applications, utilities or the Certifier Service.
+Some test drivers are licensed under GPL 2.0; fortunately, there are very few affected files and none of the GPL code is required in the Certifier API, sample applications, utilities or the Certifier Service.

 Please consult the LICENSE file for APACHE 2.0 details and terms.